RackHD/docs/docs/rackhd/workflow_progress_notification.rst

 As instant data, progress messages can't be retrieved via API.
 Instead progress messages will be published in AMQP channel and posted to webhook urls after adding RackHD standard message header.

-Below are basic information for user to retrieve data from AMQP channel:
+Below is basic information for user to retrieve data from AMQP channel:

 - Exchange: on.events
 - Routing Key: graph.progress.updated.information.<graphId>.<nodeId>

-More details on RackHD AMQP events and webhook features, please refer to :doc:`event_notification`.
+More details on RackHD AMQP events and webhook feature, please refer to :doc:`event_notification`.